Owen200402/RateMyLibraries/README.md

 students come to the library to study rather than reaching the top of the shelves for careful research.
 From what I experienced this year as a first-year student, different studying space can yield completely different outcomes and concentration levels.
-Therefore, I am committed to create this software interface to minimize students' transition to the university of british columbia.
+Therefore, I am committed to create this software interface to minimize obstacles students may have through their transition to the university of british columbia.

 #### As a *user*, you may do the following:
-- add comments and ratings for every library
+- check out previous comments you made so far for each library with user's unique key linked to each comment
-- remove comments and ratings for every library you commented before
+- add comments with ratings for every library with their current date and time associated with their comments
-- give "like" to other comments and view list of other comments
+- remove comments with ratings for each library commented after key/password validation
-- select at least one criterion relevant to your comment in list of Criteria before submitting
+- view the list of libraries and list of comments inside the libraries
-- deselect Criteria in list of Criteria
+- quit Rate My Library entirely